Download the all-new Republic app:

 Isreali A-G recommends charging Netanyahu

 Israel’s attorney general has recommended charging Netanyahu with bribery, fraud, and breach of trust in three separate cases.
-Netanyahu has denied wrongdoing, calling m part of a media-orchestrated witch hunt. allegations against him include suspicions that he accepted hundreds of thousands of dollars of champagne and cigars from billionaire friends, offered a critical publisher legislation that would weaken his paper’s main rival in return for softer treatment and allegedly used his influence to help a wealthy telecom magnate in exchange for favourable cover on a popular news site.
+Netanyahu has denied wrongdoing, calling them part of a media-orchestrated witch hunt.
+The allegations against him include suspicions that he accepted hundreds of thousands of dollars of champagne and cigars from billionaire friends, offered a critical publisher legislation that would weaken his paper’s main rival in return for softer treatment and allegedly used his influence to help a wealthy telecom magnate in exchange for favourable coverage on a popular news site.

 Advertisement